armanriazi/cysec-all-in-one/workspace/INTRO.md

+# CyberSecurity

+**I have developed a range of practical scenarios for each topic.
+Should you need access to these resources, please do not hesitate to contact me.
+Furthermore, I have delivered over 100 tailored Cybersecurity Assessment Reports for a wide variety of organizations, effectively addressing their distinct risk profiles and specific requirements.**

-# CyberSecurity : The Complete Architecture's Guide
+## The Complete Architecture's Guide

 <p align="center">
   <img src="https://i.imgur.com/KTEorEU.png" alt="CyberSecurity : The Complete Architecture's Guide" height="250px">